Can we recover an integral quadratic form by representing all its subforms?: Preliminaries

+The isometry class of $L$, denoted by $[L]$, is the set of $\ring$-lattices that are isometric to $L$.
+If $N$ is represented by $L$, then any lattices in $[N]$ will also be represented by any lattices in $[L]$.
+Therefore, we may speak of an isometry class of lattices being represented by another isometry class of lattices.

+We point out in here that when $\ring$ is the ring of integers in a number field, the set of isometry class of $\ring$-lattices is countable.
+Indeed, every $\ring$-lattice of rank $n$ must be isometric to an $\ring$-lattice on $F^n$ equipped with a quadratic map which can be identified with an $n\times n$ symmetric matrix $S$ with entries in $F$.
+As is indicated earlier, to specify such an $\ring$-lattice on $F^n$ all we need is an $n\times n$ matrix $A$ over $F$ whose columns are linearly independent and an ordered $n$-tuple $I$ of fractional ideals of $F$.
+Since $F$ is a number field, there are countably many these $S$, $A$, and $I$.
+Therefore, all together there are only countably many tuples $(S, A, I)$, and hence there are only countably many isometry classes of $\ring$-lattices of rank $n$.

 Suppose that $N$ is a sublattice of $L$.
 We say that $N$ splits $L$ if $N$ is an orthogonal summand of $L$.
 The lattice $L$ is called decomposable if $L = N \perp M$ for some nonzero sublattices $N$ and $M$; otherwise it is indecomposable.
-It is clear that every $\ring$-lattice $L$ is the orthogonal sum $L = L_1 \perp \cdots \perp L_t$ of indecomposable sublattices $L_1, \ldots, L_r$.
-When $\ring$ is the ring of integers in a totally real number field and $L$ is positive definite, Eichler's unique decomposition theorem \cite{kn} says that the indecomposable sublattices $L_1, \ldots, L_t$ are uniquely determined by $L$ (aside from their order).
+It is clear that every $\ring$-lattice $L$ is the orthogonal sum $L = L_1 \perp \cdots \perp L_t$ of indecomposable sublattices $L_1, \ldots, L_t$.
+When $\ring$ is the ring of integers in a totally real number field and $L$ is positive definite, Eichler's unique decomposition theorem \cite{ei,kn} says that the indecomposable sublattices $L_1, \ldots, L_t$ are uniquely determined by $L$ (aside from their order).
+O'Meara \cite{omd} showed that when $F$ is totally real, positive definite indecomposable $\ring$-lattices exist in all ranks, and if the class number of $F$ is 1 then there are positive definite indecomposable $\ring$-lattices of any given rank and any given discriminant that is not square-free with exactly three exceptions, all of them over $\z$.

 Suppose that $\ring$ is the ring of integers in a number field $F$.
 For every finite prime $\p$ of $F$, $F_\p$ and $\ring_\p$ denote the completion of $F$ and $\ring$ at $\p$, respectively, and $L_\p$ denotes the completion of $L$ at $\p$ which is an $\ring_\p$-lattice.
 The genus of an $\ring$-lattice $L$, denoted $\gen(L)$, is the set of $\ring$-lattices $K$ on $FL$ such that $K_\p$ is isometric to $L_\p$ for all finite primes $\p$.
 An $\ring$-lattice $N$ is said to be represented by $\gen(L)$ if $N$ is represented by some $\ring$-lattice in $\gen(L)$.
 This is the same as saying that $N_\p$ is represented by $L_\p$ for all primes $\p$.